Code-Institute-Submissions/savasana_yoga/README.md

 #### Products App

 This app facilitates the feature to all users to see all products offered by the yoga studio.
-This app allows users to also view more information about a product, by visiting the product detail page.
+This app allows users to also view more information about a product, by visiting the product info page.

 Finally, this app also allows admin users to create, edit, and delete all products in the database.